WorldFamousElectronics/PulseSensorPlayground/docs/signal-coach/README.md

    and fingertip are easier to stabilize than a wrist and fingertip.
 2. Upload
    [`examples/SignalCoachDualWebSerial/SignalCoachDualWebSerial.ino`](../../examples/SignalCoachDualWebSerial/SignalCoachDualWebSerial.ino).
+   The complete UNO R4 WiFi sketch is also shown directly on the Signal Coach page, with a **Copy sketch** button.
 3. In Signal Coach choose **Two sensors / PTT**, click **Connect**, and select the board.
 This mode uses 500 synchronized samples/s at 250000 baud.
 4. Start with fixed thresholds.
 Move each threshold above its idle noise but